AvivMoyal/BankerApi/README.md

 ```
 mvn instal
 ```
-Make Sure redis serv is running on the default port(6379)
+Make Sure redis server is running on the default port(6379)

 Then run the command below
 ```